aseniousarsene/alkaline-electrolysis-project/README.md

 **Run the Jupyter Notebooks**:
    - Open each Jupyter notebook in Jupyter Notebook or JupyterLab.
-   - Execute all cells at once or run them in sections to simulate the electrolyser models and generate results.
+   - Execute all cells simultaneously or run them in sections to simulate the electrolyser models and generate results.

 **Save Figures**:
    - Uncomment the figure-saving functions (`plt.savefig()`) in the notebooks to export plots to the `images` folder.